hello tenfold printing methods

 Think metallics!
 Foil stamping is a similar process to letterpress, but it allows for the use of metallics on your invitations.
 Gold, yes, but also tawny matte, rose gold, shiny pearl, silver, copper, mint, and more.
 We love it combined with letterpress.
 Foil stamping takes 4-5 weeks and rush service is not available.

-At this time, we do not offer engraving or thermography as part of our regular repertoire.
+At this time, we do not offer embossing, engraving or thermography as part of our regular repertoire.
+However, engraving and embossing are available!
 Please inquire if you are interested, and we can give more information.

 Screen printing prices are not listed online, but they are typically the same as letterpress prices.
 We reserve screen printing for projects that lend themselves to a screen printed look, or for items that can't easily be printed with letterpress or flat printing (t-shirts, koozies, tote bags, etc).
 Screen printing is a good way to get a white ink on a dark paper, or for certain printing effects.
 We don't use screen printing very often, but we'd love to talk to you about it if you're interested.